sudha-vista/InsightTracker/README.md

 - **Completed:** Days 1–31
 - **Duration:** October 7 – November 8, 2025
 - **Objective:** Build a strong foundation in Python (Units 1–3)
+- This repository will include 80 Python programs, added daily as part of my continuous learning and practice.

 ---